apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 Test platform Endianness
 ------------------------

-The **Dieharder** and **TestU01** test suites read raw binary data.
-This is done using the native platform byte order or [Endianness](https://en.wikipedia.org/wiki/Endianness).
+The stress test application will output raw binary data for generated integers.
+An integer is 4 bytes and thus the byte order or [Endianness](https://en.wikipedia.org/wiki/Endianness) of the data must be correct for the test application.
 The stress test application can support either big-endian or little-endian format.
 The application will auto-detect the platform and will default to output binary data using the native byte order.

-You can determine the required format for the `c` language using the provided utility program:

-        > gcc src/main/c/testendianness.c -o testendianness && ./testendianness
-        Little-endian
+The **Dieharder** application and `stdin2testu01` bridge application for the **TestU01** test suites read binary data using a c-library function that requires the data to be in the native byte order.
+These test suites will be supported automatically.

+If using a alternative test suite the endian format expected by the test suite must be verified.
-More details are provided in the [endianness](./endianness.md) page.
+More details of how to do this are provided in the [endianness](./endianness.md) page.

 Running on Linux/MacOS
 ----------------------